 Getting a Blue Badge

-If you receive the Higher Level Disability Allowance, you may be eligible for a Blue Badge so you can park nearer to where you are going.
+You may be eligible for a Blue Badge so you can park nearer to where you are going.
 You, or the person completing the form with you, will need to demonstrate on the application form the challenges that cognitive impairment can bring when you want to go out.
 For example, limited mobility, anxiety, risk of getting lost.
 Visit the government’s information website for more details.

 Dr James McKillop has written a book sharing his personal experience of giving up driving due to a dementia diagnosis.
 You can read it here Driving with Dementia - My Experiences